 The Guild offers nine distinct programs.
-Four are technical certification, three for wine educators and two for wine judges.
+Four are technical, three are for wine educators and two for wine judges.

-The Level III Certification, the Guild Wine Master program, is a prestigious program that requires you to complete 7 different courses as well as master exams associated with each course for a Level 3 award.
+The Level 3 Courses are part of the Guild Wine Master program.
+It is a prestigious program that requires you to complete at least 7 different Level 3 courses as well as master exams associated with each course for a Level 3 award.
 Most students require 9 to 15 months to complete this program.
-We have had people go from zero experience to a Level III certification in 15 months.
+We have had people go from zero education to a Level 3 award in 15 months.
 However, all of our Level 1, Level 2 and Level 3 courses can be taken for personal-enrichment and don't require you taking an exam.

-The Certified Wine Instructor and Senior Wine Instructor certification are each 12-week or 1-week intensive study courses..
+The Guild Wine Instructor and Senior Wine Instructor awards are each 12-week or 1-week intensive study courses..
 If you are interested in teaching Guild seminars and courses in your city contact the Guild at email@example.com.

-Our Certified Wine Judge and Competition Wine Judge Certifications are one-day short courses for those that have completed a Level III certification.
+Our Guld Wine Judge and Competition Wine Judge awards are one-day short courses for those that have completed at least 4 Level 3 courses.

-The Guild offers more than 20 professional courses, as described in the professional programs part of our web site.
-Our college level professional courses are for those in the trade, those desiring to get a job in the trade and serious enthusiasts who would like to take professional level college courses to develop their wine evaluation skills and knowledge.
+The Guild offers more than 25 different seminars and courses, as described in the programs part of our web site.
+All of our courses are designed to help develop wine evaluation skills and knowledge.

-You do not have to have any professional experience to register and take our college courses.
+You do not have to have any professional experience to register and take our seminars and courses.

 If you completed a college level wine course, and received a B or higher grade, send the Guild a copy of your official transcript.
-Verification that you completed the course with a B or higher allows you can begin your education with the Advanced Wine Course (Level II Certification).
+Verification that you completed the course with a B or higher allows you can begin your education with the Advanced Wine Course (Level 2).

 This would include a wine course, or beverage course, from an approved Culinary school as well.

-Otherwise, you would begin with the Guild Certification Seminar (Level I Certification) and then continue on to Level II and beyond.
+Otherwise, you would begin with the Guild Wine Seminar (Level 1) and then continue on to Level 2 or Level 3 courses.

-If you have completed a Level I or II certification from another wine organization please send us a copy of the certification document as proof, and you can begin your education with the Advanced Wine Course (Level II Certification).
+If you have completed a Level 1 or 2 seminar or course from another wine organization please send us a copy of the final award (or diploma) you received as proof, and you can begin your education with the Advanced Wine Course (Level2).